TTC Domains: Introduction

 \section{Introduction}

-This paper studies the object reallocation problem, introduced by \citet*{shapley1974cores}, from a mechanism design perspective.
-A group of agents, each endowed with an indivisible object, has strict, privately known preferences over all objects.
-A mechanism determines how the objects are reallocated based on the agents' reported preferences.\\
+This paper studies the object reallocation problem, introduced by \citet*{shapley1974cores}.
+Each agent is endowed with an indivisible object and has a strict preference over all objects.
+A rule maps reported preferences into a reallocation of the objects.\\

-The Top Trading Cycles (TTC) mechanism is fundamental to the object reallocation problem. \citet*{shapley1974cores} proposed TTC (credited to David Gale) as an algorithm for finding an allocation in the core, and \citet*{roth1977weak} later proved that it produces the unique core allocation.
-Focusing on incentives, \citet*{roth1982incentive} showed that the TTC mechanism is strategyproof.
-In a seminal result, \citet*{ma1994strategy} characterized TTC as the unique mechanism satisfying individual rationality, Pareto efficiency, and strategyproofness.
-Alternative proofs were later provided by \citet*{svensson1999strategy, anno2015short, sethuraman2016alternative}, and \citet*{bade2019matching}.
-More recently, \citet*{ekici2024pair} strengthened this characterization by replacing Pareto efficiency with pair efficiency, a substantially weaker requirement that only rules out mutually beneficial swaps between two agents. \citet*{ekici2024characterizing} offer a short proof of this result.
-A growing literature examines whether these characterizations extend to restricted domains, such as single-peaked or single-dipped preferences (\citet*{bade2019matching, tamura2023object, hu2024characterization}).\footnote{The TTC mechanism has also been characterized using axioms such as group strategyproofness (\citet*{bird1984group, takamiya2001coalition}), independence of irrelevant rankings (\citet*{morrill2013alternative}), non-bossiness (\citet*{miyagawa2002strategy, ehlers2014top}), and endowments-swapping-proofness (\citet*{fujinaka2018endowments}).
-Some related strands of literature focus on reallocation problems tailored to specific environments (\citet*{abdulkadirouglu1999house, roth2004kidney, schummer2013assignment}) and object allocation problems (\citet*{carroll2014general, hylland1979efficient, papai2000strategyproof, pycia2017incentive}). \citet*{morrill2024top} survey this literature, highlighting the relevance of TTC in these environments.}\\
+A fundamental rule for this problem is Top Trading Cycles (TTC). \citet*{shapley1974cores} proposed TTC, credited to David Gale, as an algorithm for finding an allocation in the core, and \citet*{roth1977weak} later proved that it produces the unique core allocation.
+Focusing on incentives, \citet*{roth1982incentive} showed that TTC is strategyproof.
+In a seminal result, \citet*{ma1994strategy} characterized TTC as the unique rule satisfying individual rationality, Pareto efficiency, and strategyproofness.
+Alternative proofs were later provided by \citet*{svensson1999strategy, anno2015short, sethuraman2016alternative, bade2019matching}.
+More recently, \citet*{ekici2024pair} strengthened this characterization by replacing Pareto efficiency with pair efficiency, a substantially weaker requirement that only rules out mutually beneficial swaps between two agents. \citet*{ekici2024characterizing} provide a short proof of this result.
+Alternative characterizations using axioms such as group strategyproofness (\citet*{bird1984group, takamiya2001coalition}), independence of irrelevant rankings (\citet*{morrill2013alternative}), non-bossiness (\citet*{miyagawa2002strategy, ehlers2014top}), and endowments-swapping-proofness (\citet*{fujinaka2018endowments}) have been established.\footnote{Some related strands of literature focus on reallocation problems tailored to specific environments (\citet*{abdulkadirouglu1999house, roth2004kidney, schummer2013assignment}) and object allocation problems (\citet*{carroll2014general, hylland1979efficient, papai2000strategyproof, pycia2017incentive}). \citet*{morrill2024top} survey this literature and highlight the relevance of TTC in these environments.}\\